snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 The kids didn't want to cover them up, so I came up with two ways to *try* and tie the room together.

 <span id="stars"></span>**1.
-Glow-in-the-dark stars.** I added [these stars](https://www.amazon.com/dp/B08GJMDXL9) around the whole room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:
+Glow-in-the-dark stars.** I added [stars](https://www.amazon.com/dp/B08GJMDXL9) around the whole room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:

 ![Organization](../assets/img/acoustic-mountains2.gif){: .mx-auto.d-block :}
-*I put the sun onto the ceiling light fixture, then arranged the planets in order around it...* :sun_with_face: :ringed_planet: :stars:
+*The sun is on the ceiling light with the planets ordered around it.* :sun_with_face: :ringed_planet: :stars:

 <span id="fabric-mountains"></span>**2.
-Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I brought paint swatches to the [Fabric Corner in Arlington](https://www.fabriccornerinc.com/) to find some similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) that I could cut into the shape of a mountain, edge-seal to prevent fraying with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) glue, and attach with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin: I might change this up... 	:thinking:
+Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I coordinated paint swatches with similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) from [Fabric Corner in Arlington](https://www.fabriccornerinc.com/).
+I cut the fabric into mountain shapes, edge-sealed to prevent fraying with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) glue, and attached with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin:

 ![Organization](../assets/img/acoustic-mountains3.jpg){: .mx-auto.d-block :}
+*Thoughts?
+I might change this up...*	:thinking:

 ## Organization
 I've saved the best for last !
 We finally have super accessible and thoughtful storage for **communal items** :ladder: :briefcase: :bed: (behind less-convenient doors 1, 4, 5) & **personal items** :tshirt: :teddy_bear: (behind easy-to-access door 2 and lower half of 3), with room to grow: